Cocabadger/saferun-api/README.md

 - `git rebase` — rewrites branch history
 - `git checkout <branch>` — updates HEAD ref

+### ⚠️ Partial Protection

+- ✅ `git clean -fd` — caught by CLI wrapper, but ❌ missed by the core `reference-transaction` hook if the wrapper is bypassed

 ### ❌ Not Protected

-- `git clean -fd` — deletes files without ref change → *use `.gitignore`*
 - `rm -rf .git` — filesystem operation → *use Docker/sandbox*
 - Deleting hooks — filesystem operation → *use Docker/sandbox*

-**Why can't we protect `git clean -fd`?**
+**Why is `git clean -fd` only partially protected?**

 Git's `reference-transaction` hook only fires when refs (branches, tags, HEAD) change. `git clean` removes untracked files without touching any refs — Git simply doesn't call any hook.
+Our CLI wrapper catches it, but if an agent calls `/usr/bin/git clean` directly, the hook won't fire.

 **Adversarial AI agents:**